 What Godly vision excites me?

-are seen, we will come down into the valley of realism with its problems, where patience and tedious, hard work are required to outwork the dream seen on the mountaintop.
-Reflect on the initial vision and see what excited you then to keep you inspired through to completion.
+full potential and achieve our goals as we overcome obstacles and push past our comfort zones.
+However, from the mountain top experience of ecstasy where boundless opportunities are seen, we will come down into the valley of realism with its problems, where patience and tedious, hard work are required to outwork the dream seen on the mountaintop.
+Reflect on the initial vision to keep you inspired, utilizing the necessary quality of endurance to see the venture through to completion.